 Where architecture combines and involves the plant world with human societies in a scale relationship, there emerges, within the border of the city, the Art of Landscape Architecture.
 Its forefathers are many in history, but itself is the birth of the productive 19th century.
 And if since then Landscape Architecture has changed and evolved, that element which has remained fundamental to the development of this Art is none other than the plants.
 Which – however – and these in turn changed and evolved to be able to keep up with it.

 In this section of the site, the common adventure of plants and people unfolds, as manifested in the great, difficult but together fascinating Art of Landscape.

 PLANTS & ART

-With small to large overflows, this subsection of the site investigates, studies, presents the contribution of plants as a source of inspiration in the creation of artistic works.
+With small to large overflows, this section of the site investigates, studies, presents the contribution of plants as a source of inspiration in the creation of artistic works.
 Literature, painting and sculpture, music, dance and poetry, cinema and comics will be creatively abused as much as possible.
 Or as Gertrude Stein wrote, ‘Rose is a rose is a rose’, opposing the kingdom of a damp squid in the kingdom of plants.